If you want to alleviate most of the problems with booking and maintaining an appointment schedule you need to send appointment confirmation texts.

 Not getting your caffeine fix is a relatively minor inconvenience.
 There are horror stories on travel forums about not receiving a flight confirmation email or text, and then not being able to fly.

-Similarly, appointment confirmation texts can prevent minor misunderstandings and chaos if you run a business that provides appointment services.
+Similarly, text message appointment reminders and confirmations can prevent minor misunderstandings and chaos if you run a business that provides appointment services.

 Plus, they’re easy to send and can be a gamechanger: as one study found, once an appointment is confirmed, there is a 90% chance it will not be missed or rescheduled.

 If you’re ready to send your first appointment confirmation text, we have good news.
-We’ve done all of the legwork for you, providing examples and guidance on what you need to write the perfect message.
+We’ve done all of the legwork for you, providing confirmation text examples and guidance on what you need to write the perfect booking confirmations.

 An appointment confirmation text is a message sent by SMS minutes, hours, or days before an appointment.
 Recipients can reply or follow a link to confirm or reschedule.
-They’re often used by doctors’ offices, veterinarians, salons, dentists, and any business that offers appointments.
+They’re often used by doctors and dentists, veterinarians, salons, dentists, and any other business that offers appointments.

 You might be thinking, “Why should I send texts and not emails?”